 - In the Requested by field, enter the user name of the endpoint.

-- In the Configuration item field, enter the endpoint name that you registered in step 2 of this process.
+- In the Configuration item field, enter the endpoint name that you registered in the new record menu above.

 - In the Short description field, enter a description to identify the Security Incident.